-This article is meant to help build a campaign around a concept for a promenade from Borough Hall doown to Dumbo and Fulton Landing — an idea that we first introduced in the New York Times in 2007.
-The concept has in part been carried forward by Downtown Brooklyn Partnership as #BrooklynStrand, but not yet implemented.
+This article is meant to help build a campaign around a concept for a promenade from Borough Hall down to Dumbo and Fulton Landing — an idea that we first introduced in the New York Times in 2007.
+The concept has in part been carried forward by Downtown Brooklyn Partnership as #BrooklynStrand, but not yet implemented and it would take years to develop and be very costly.
 Coming out of the pandemic is a great time to work together to make this happen!

 All of these spaces are close by to the bridges connecting Brooklyn to Manhattan, and to the DUMBO neighborhood.
 Their locations are a major asset, and the opportunity is only made more clear by the fact that much of the Brooklyn waterfront is underutilized.

-Brooklyn has become a very different city over the last 30 years and needs to recognize that it has taken on a role as a major global city.
-Now is the time for the public spaces in Brooklyn to reflect that larger role.
+Brooklyn has become a very different city over the last 30 years and needs to recognize that it has taken on a role as a major global city with a unique quality quite different from its neighbor across the East River.
+Now is the time for the public spaces in Brooklyn to reflect that quality.

 Brooklyn's reputation as a city defined by different cultures is a significant part of its character that needs to be respected and showcased.
 This central area of Brooklyn is also very historic, but there is little to showcase that.
 Taking the time to tap into the unique and dynamic qualities of Brooklyn can lay the foundation for a transformation of these places.